aloxe/huwindty/src/pages/documentation/images.md

 ## Default choice

-In this template, the eleventy config provides a way to generate responsive images and store them at the right place, as well as generating the right responsive code to use them (see .eleventy.js).
-Image sizes and format can be adjusted according to your layout and needs by changing the Images enum at the beginning of .eleventy.js:
+The eleventy config provides a way to generate responsive images and store them at the right place, as well as generating the right responsive code to use them (see .eleventy.js).
+In Huwindty, Image sizes and format are set with the following default and can be adjusted according to your layout and needs by changing the Images enum at the beginning of .eleventy.js:

 ```js
 const Images = {